Study Module in Supply Chain Management and Social Responsibility

 The 30 first eligible students to sign up through the electronic form will gain access to the courses.

-The following courses within Supply Chain Management and Social Responsibility are offered within the module during the academic year 2021-2022 in English:
+The following courses within Supply Chain Management and Social Responsibility are offered within the module during the academic year 2022-23 in English (changes are possible):

 Mandatory for admission (30 cr out of required 40 cr):

 - 38013 Supply Chain Management, 5 cr, P1

 - 38018 Supply Chain Risk & Resilience, 5 cr, P1

 - 38015 Supply Chain Strategy for Sustainability, 5 cr, P2

 - 38020-1 Humanitarian Logistics: Part 1 (MOOC), 2 cr, P2/P4